Larry Neal: Biography

 His essays and poems appeared in publications such as Liberator, Drama Critique, Soulbook, Black Theatre, Negro Digest, Performance, and Black World (for which he was either a founder, editor and/or a contributor).
 He wrote and produced two major plays, The Glorious Monster in the Bell of the Horn (1976) and In an Upstate Motel (1981).
 The Glorious Monster was described by a critic as "lyric drama, a poetic interpretation of the hopes and aspirations of black artists and the middle class".
 Neal's essays dealt with social issues, aesthetic theory, literary topics, while his poetry focused more on African-American mythology, history, and language.
 He also uncovered Ed Bullins's plagiarism of Albert Camus's 1949 play The Just Assassins.
-One of his most famous and defining works was the essay "The Black Arts Movement", which addressed the need to be "radically opposed to any concept of the artist that alienates him from his community".
-This work addressed the "Black aesthetic" and the need to reject a "white aesthetic".
-This work symbolically represented the essence of his message as a leader in the Black Arts movement.
+One of Neal's most famous and defining works was the essay "The Black Arts Movement", which addressed the need to be "radically opposed to any concept of the artist that alienates him from his community".
+This work addressed the "Black aesthetic" and the need to reject a "white aesthetic", symbolically representing the essence of Neal's message as a leader in the Black Arts movement.

 At Howard University in Washington D.C., Neal held the Andrew W. Mellon Chair in humanities.
 During 1976–79, he was the Executive Director for the District of Columbia Commission on the Arts and Humanities.
 This organization helped with grants to further the arts in black communities.

 Family

-In 1965, he married Evelyn Rodgers, a chemist; they had one adopted son, Avatar.
+In 1965, Neal married Evelyn Rodgers, a chemist; they had one adopted son, Avatar.

 Neal died from a heart attack on January 6, 1981, aged 43, at a theater workshop in Hamilton, New York.
 Information on his life and career can be found at the Schomburg Center for Research in Black Culture, which is a section of the New York Public Library.